Beryl Battery Energy

 • Late 2023 / Early 2024 – Engage with the community and key stakeholders, to share information and gather feedback to inform the project’s Environmental Impact Statement (EIS)

-• Mid 2024 – EIS published and formal consultation with stakeholders and the community
+• September 2024 – EIS public exhibition seeking formal stakeholders and community submissions

-• Mid / Late 2024 – Response to Submissions Report is published, outlining how we will manage construction and operations to address key community and stakeholder concerns
+• Early 2025 – Response to Submissions Report is published, outlining how construction and operations will be managed to address key community and stakeholder concerns

-• Late 2024 – Anticipated development approval and conditions of consent
+• Q1 2025 – anticipated development determination and conditions of consent

-The timings provided are subject to change during the planning application process.
+The timings provided above are subject to approvals and may change during the planning application process.

 Beryl Battery Energy Storage System